PinkDiamond1/boba-docs/user-docs/002_fraud-detection.md

 # Fraud Detector

-The `Fraud-Prover` repo [(boba_community/fraud-detector)](https://github.com/omgnetwork/optimism-v2/tree/develop/boba_community/fraud-detector) contains docker scripts and python source code for running a *Verifier*, a *DTL* (data transport layer), and a *fraud-detector* service.
+The `Fraud-Detector` repo [(boba_community/fraud-detector)](https://github.com/omgnetwork/optimism-v2/tree/develop/boba_community/fraud-detector) contains docker scripts and python source code for running a *Verifier*, a *DTL* (data transport layer), and a *fraud-detector* service.

 ## 0. Concepts

-The `Fraud-Prover` repo allows you to:
+The `Fraud-Detector` repo allows you to:

 1. Run your own Boba L2 Geth on your computer.
 In this case, geth will run in its `Verifier` mode.
 In `Verifier` mode, geth will sync from L1 and use the transaction data from the L1 contracts to compute what the state roots should be, *if the operator is honest*.

 2. A separate service, the *fraud-detector*, can then be used to discover potential fraud.
-Briefly, the fraud detection process consists of requesting a state root from Boba Mainnet L1 and requesting a state root from your Verifier.
+Briefly, the fraud detection process consists of requesting a state root from Boba Mainnet and requesting a state root from your Verifier.
 If those state roots match, then, the operator has been honest.
 If they do not match, then, that **might** be due to fraud, or, could also indicate indexing or timestamp errors, or chain configuration errors.

 The central idea is that if two (or more) systems look at the same transactions, then they should all generate the same state roots.
 If they don't, then there is a problem somewhere.
 Fundamentally, the security of rollups has little to do with math or cryptography - rather, security arises from the operator publicly depositing transactions and their corresponding state roots, and then, **having many independent nodes check those data for possible discrepancies**.